 When you’re starting with SEO, and you set out to search for knowledge, you may get overwhelmed.
-As a beginner, it is difficult to make sense of it on your own.
+Of course, as a beginner, it is difficult to make sense of it on your own.
 To spare yourself the hardship, you could follow an online course.
 An online SEO course is a good beginner’s resource because:

-- An online course typically contains bite-sized lessons that move from basic to more complex.
+- Firstly, an online course typically contains bite-sized lessons that move from basic to more complex.
 That ensures you understand each concept before you move on to the next one.

 - Ideally, a course is created by instructors whose goal is to make sure the material sticks in your memory.

 - Following and completing a course is not only educational, but it can also bring satisfaction and increase motivation.